 The FCJDC encourages positive behavior within its facility through a Behavior Management Points System.
-This mechanism provides rewards and extended privileges to detainees who accumulate a sufficient amount of points.
+This mechanism provides rewards and extended privileges to detainees who accumulate a sufficient number of points.

-By using the Behavior Management notion, the youth are able to connect their behaviors with both positive and negative consequences.
+By using the Behavior Management notion or the modified version, the youth are able to connect their behaviors with both positive and negative consequences.
 The outcome of using this concept has increased staff interaction with detainees and decreased inappropriate behaviors resulting in room confinement.
 The youth learn the connection between their behavior and the consequences and can better deal with their inner struggles.
 All detainees receive points daily for their efforts.

 With one classroom available, all detainees are offered the state-required three hundred and thirty (330) minutes of daily classroom instruction.
 The Hattiesburg Public School District (HPSD) oversees the educational services, which are taught by two certified teachers, including one general education teacher and one SPED certified.
 There is also a case manager and transitional liaison for students.
 All youth are required to attend school daily.
 Out-of-county students who are detained for an extended period of time will have their schoolwork sent.
 Additionally, students are now required, per Mississippi Department of Education (MDE), to attend school year-round, including over the summer.
 We follow the same school calendar schedule as the HPSD, in addition to six (6) weeks of Enrichment during the summer.